31-Year-Old Third Baseman – Free Agent

 Jorge Cantu Contract Information:

-Agreed to a one-year contract with the Padres in January 2011.
+Agreed to a contract with Doosan Bears in Korea in December of 2013.

 The Rockies are internally discussing whether to pursue Cantu for Triple-A depth, Troy Renck of the Denver Post reports.